Hugh Hefner's Most Controversial Moments

 The Playboy founder died on Wednesday at the age of 91.
 His Playboy magazine helped usher in the '60s sexual revolution and published the first photos of nude female centerfolds.
 On a personal level, Hef championed topics considered controversial during certain eras: Civil rights, women's rights and LGBTQ rights, birth control and sexual freedom.

-He also made headlines over personal and career-related controversies.
+Hef also made headlines over personal and career-related controversies.

 Playboy Is Launched and Not Everyone's Happy: Hef published the first nude female centerfolds in his magazine.
 The first issue was published in December 1953 and featuring naked pics of Marilyn Monroe.